 vacancy – Vacancy refers to a lattice site that is normally occupied by an atom or ion which is missing that atom or ion.

-vacuum – Vacuum is a volume that encloses little or no matter.
+vacuum – A vacuum is a volume that encloses little or no matter.
 A partial vacuum is an enclosed volume with low amounts of matter.
 A total or absolute vacuum is an enclosed volume no matter enclosed.

 val – Val is an abbreviation for the amino acid valine.
 Valine is also abbreviated as V.